Prince George, BC

 - Service Strategy – Ability to identify the needs and wants of members/participants as a priority and respond in an effective and timely manner to enhance every person’s YMCA experience.

-- Initiative/Enthusiasm/Innovation – Ability to manage and lead to achieve and exceed identified goals.
+- Initiative/Enthusiasm/Innovation – Ability to manage and lead in order to achieve and exceed identified goals.

 - Teamwork/ Cooperation – ability to work cooperatively and productively with others within and across organizational units to achieve common goals; demonstrate respect, cooperation, collaboration, and consensus-building.